 2. At the second step, you need to duplicate app target and edit name to differentiate with the main target, then changing to related name in the Tab “Manager Scheme”.

 3. Thirdly, adding lib libMonkeyTalk-1.x.x.a into the project, you could choose “Copy items into destination group’s folder” if you haven’t got it and IMPORTANTLY you need to add the right target test (it differs the target of the main app).

 4. Preparing for the next step, we’ll need to set Configures of target test and then add them to appropriate lib.
 These libs are required to add into the Tab “Link Binary With Libraries” at Build phrases of target test: libstdc++.6.0.9.dylib, libsqlite3.dylib, CFNetwork.framework & QuartzCore.framework.

 5. Next, set the flag “Other Linker Flags” at “Build Settings” tab to “-all_load-lstdc++”

-6. After setting the flag above, we run TARGET TEST on simulator or device (cleaning step before building app is recommended).
+6. After setting the flag above, we run TARGET TEST on simulator or device (cleaning step before building an app is recommended).

-Those all basic steps to build Agent for MonkeyTalk, and now you could see this guiding video below to know how to test iOS app by using this software on Windows OS.
+Those all basic steps to build Agent for MonkeyTalk, and now you could see this guiding video below to know how to test the iOS app by using this software on Windows OS.